mingligraphics/metoo/README.md

 - Where is your data coming from?

-Our dataset comes from a collection of thousands of social media accounts and news articles that are published before April 2019 about #Metoo cases in China.
+Our dataset comes from a collection of thousands of social media accounts and news articles that are published before April 2019 about #MeToo cases in China.
 These articles are both in Chinese and English languages.
 The dataset will be created manually by a thorough reading of all the texts.
 Altogether about 60 individuals who have been charged of rape/sexual harassment.

 - Your current status in terms of data acquisition/analysis/visualization?